 4. Research and Policy Knowledge Development This focuses on developing open data systems and tools to support the local-level ITA.
 The research findings of Associate Professor Supawatanakorn Wongthanawasu, Ph.D., and her team will be applied to enhance disclosure mechanisms, promote citizen learning, and drive the development of the learning city.

-This agreement marks a significant step in fostering formal cooperation between a government agency and a higher education institution to entrench a culture of integrity and the rule of law as the foundation of Thai society, thereby elevating Khon Kaen to become a model “City of Integrity and Learning” for the region.
+This agreement represents a significant milestone in formal cooperation between a government agency and a higher education institution, embedding integrity and the rule of law as foundational pillars of Thai society.
+It further positions Khon Kaen as a potential model “City of Integrity and Learning” for the region.